Invariant splitting principles for the Lipshitz--Ozsv\'ath--Thurston correspondence: Induced Splittings from Cobordism Maps

 is an isomorphism.
-Note that this map indeed does land in the summand of $\HFK_\cR(K\#\overline{K})$ of Alexander grading zero (since we have equipped our cobordisms with the Spin$^c$ structure $[0]$) as well as Maslov grading zero (since $\Gamma_{n, [0]}$, the the large surgery isomorphism restricted to the Spin$^c$ structure $[0]$, has degree $-d(L(n,1),[0])$ \cite[Corollary 4.2]{os_knotinvts}).
+Note that this map indeed does land in the summand of $\HFK_\cR(K\#\overline{K})$ of Alexander grading zero as well as Maslov grading zero (since $\Gamma_{n, [0]}$, the the large surgery isomorphism restricted to the Spin$^c$ structure $[0]$, has degree $-d(L(n,1),[0])$ \cite[Corollary 4.2]{os_knotinvts}).

 We now use the claim to prove that $\Lambda$ induces a bijection between homotopy classes of projections.
 Given a projection $p\in \mathrm{End}^\mathcal{A}(\widehat{CFA}(S^3 \smallsetminus K))$, we consider its image $\Lambda(p)\in \mathrm{End}(CFK_\mathcal{R}(S^3,K))$; by \Cref{lem:composition}, we have